by Chris Wayan, 2010

 That took beaks.
 Plant and meat eaters, with teeth, just didn't make it.
 Modern birds diversified, but even those eating berries, pondweed, bugs, fish, or carrion, all of whom could probably use saurian teeth and jaws, couldn't reverse-engineer them.
 Evolution lacks an undo button.
 So they modified beaks and made do.

-True, this Torian looks awfully mammalian-faced (though not all that human; note the whiteless eyes, upturned snout and split upper lip) but her surreal mashup isn't quite as absurd as it seems.
-Some Abyssian birds probably will have faces (and other features) we'd find un-avian.
+True, the Torian above looks awfully mammalian-faced (though not all that human; note the whiteless eyes, upturned snout and split upper lip) but her surreal mashup isn't quite as absurd as it seems.
+Many Abyssian birds, whether people (as above) or animals (waterbird, right) probably will have faces (and other features) we'd find rather un-avian.

 And why not?
 They didn't all descend from our lineages.